-Students will be required to place notebooks, computers, phones, tablets, watches, and all personal items into book bags/backpacks during in-person quizzes and exams.
-Bags and backpacks will be placed in a secure location during the duration of the exam and retrieved only upon exiting exam.
+Students will be required to put notebooks, computers, phones, tablets, watches, and all personal items into book bags/backpacks during in-person quizzes and exams.
+Bags and backpacks will be placed in a secure location during the exam and retrieved only upon exiting the exam.